renebarto/baremetal/doc/tutorials/13-logger.md

 47:
 48: namespace baremetal {
 49:
-50: #ifdef NDEBUG
-51: /// If building for release, assert is replaced by nothing
-52: #define assert(expr) ((void)0)
-53: #else
-54: void AssertionFailed(const char *expression, const char *fileName, int lineNumber);
-55:
-56: /// @brief Assertion callback function, which can be installed to handle a failed assertion
+50: /// @brief Assertion callback function, which can be installed to handle a failed assertion
-57: using AssertionCallback = void(const char *expression, const char *fileName, int lineNumber);
+51: using AssertionCallback = void(const char* expression, const char* fileName, int lineNumber);
+52:
+53: #ifdef NDEBUG
+54: /// If building for release, assert is replaced by nothing
+55: #define assert(expr) ((void)0)
+56: void AssertionFailed(const char* expression, const char* fileName, int lineNumber);
+57: #else
 58:
-59: void ResetAssertionCallback();
-60: void SetAssertionCallback(AssertionCallback* callback);
-61:
-62: /// @brief Assertion.
+59: /// @brief Assertion.
 If the assertion fails, AssertionFailed is called.
-63: ///
+60: ///
-64: /// <param name="expression">Expression to evaluate.
+61: /// <param name="expression">Expression to evaluate.
-65: /// If true the assertion succeeds and nothing happens, if false the assertion fails, and the assertion failure handler is invoked.</param>
+62: /// If true the assertion succeeds and nothing happens, if false the assertion fails, and the assertion failure handler is invoked.</param>
-66: #define assert(expression) (likely(expression) ? ((void)0) : baremetal::AssertionFailed(#expression, __FILE__, __LINE__))
+63: #define assert(expression) (likely(expression) ? ((void)0) : baremetal::AssertionFailed(#expression, __FILE__, __LINE__))
+64:
+65: #endif
+66:
-67:
+67: void ResetAssertionCallback();
-68: #endif
+68: void SetAssertionCallback(AssertionCallback* callback);
 69:
 70: } // namespace baremetal
 ```

+- Line 50-51: We declare the prototype of the assertion failure handler function `AssertionCallback`
-- Line 52: If we build for release, we simply ignore the assertion
+- Line 53: If we build for release, we simply ignore the assertion
-- Line 54: We declare the assertion failure function `AssertionFailed()`.
+- Line 56: We declare the assertion failure function `AssertionFailed()`.
 This will call the assertion failure handler, which logs a `Panic` message and halts the system by default, unless a custom assertion failure handler is installed
-- Line 57: We declare the prototype of the assertion failure handler function `AssertionCallback`
-- Line 59: We declare the function `ResetAssertionCallback()` which resets the assertion failure handler to the default
-- Line 60: We declare the function `SetAssertionCallback()` which sets a custom assertion failure handler
-- Line 66: We define the `assert()` macro.
+- Line 59-63: We define the `assert()` macro.
 This will invoke the assertion failure function `AssertionFailed()` in case the assertion fails
+- Line 67: We declare the function `ResetAssertionCallback()` which resets the assertion failure handler to the default
+- Line 68: We declare the function `SetAssertionCallback()` which sets a custom assertion failure handler

-### Assert.cpp {#TUTORIAL_13_LOGGER_ASSERTION___STEP_4_ASSERTCPP}
+### Assert.cpp {#TUTORIAL_13_LOGGER_ASSERTION___STEP_3_ASSERTCPP}

 Create the file `code/libraries/baremetal/src/Assert.cpp`